skyjager51/Home-Media-Player/ReadMe.md

 - macOS/Linux: ifconfig | grep inet
 - Windows: ipconfig

-if you want connect to the same device that is hositng the server, you can just type localhost:8080
+If you want to connect to the same device that is hosting the server, you can just type localhost:8080.

-We are all done! of you go to the page, you should see a list of all the mp4 files in the videos folder and a video player under them, if you click one of them, you should be able to see the video.
+We are all done!
+If you go to the page, you should see a list of all the MP4 files in the videos folder and a video player under them.
+If you click one of them, you should be able to see the video.

-******Home Media Player – Easy Installation Guide (For Technical Users)****** To run this, you can clone the project in any folder in your pc.
+******Home Media Player – Easy Installation Guide (For Technical Users)****** To run this, you can clone the project in any folder on your pc.
-If you don't have them, download the packages for jdk 17 and maven, then open the project in your ide (if you use Intellij maven is pre-installed)
+If you don't have them, download the packages for JDK 17 and Maven, then open the project in your IDE (if you use IntelliJ, Maven is pre-installed).
-To see videos, add mp4 files in the vidoes folder and then run the program.
+To see videos, add MP4 files to the videos folder and then run the program.
 Then, in your browser, search for the ip of your hosting device and the port.